 - Pour the egg over the herbs and walnut mixture in the large bowl and blend well.

 - Add the egg and herb mixture over the sauteed asparagus in the skillet.
 With a spatula flatten the surface of the kookoo.
 As eggs start to set take the spatula and run it around the edges and make four large wedges or eight small ones in the skillet.
 Cover and cook for 25-30 minutes on medium-low heat.

-To serve, cut the kookoo into small wedges and place onto a platter.
-May be served hot or at room temperature with yogurt, salad shirazi, torshi and bread.
+To serve, cut the kookoo into small wedges and place it onto a platter.
+May be served hot or at room temperature with yogurt, salad shirazi, torshi, and bread.